 Each child receives a comprehensive assessment to identify target behaviors and developmental challenges.
 The evaluation explores psychiatric, speech, occupational, medical, family, and environmental factors that may be contributing to the problem.

 An individualized treatment plan is then developed to enhance each child's ability to function at the highest level.
 Progress is reviewed with families during bi-weekly meetings, and treatment strategies are adjusted to meet the changing needs and growth of each child.

-Prior to admission, a questionaire is sent to the parents of the child.
-This questionaire provides insight about the child's daily functioning and behavioral needs and allows the clinical team to develop an individualized behavioral program for the child.
+Prior to admission, a questionnaire is sent to the parents of the child.
+This questionnaire provides insight about the child's daily functioning and behavioral needs and allows the clinical team to develop an individualized behavioral program for the child.

 On the day of admission, parents and providers meet with the clinical team to discuss any follow-up questions or concerns.
 Families are asked to come in weekly to either meet with the social worker or the clinical team.